MARC Report Features

 Along with the strongest possible validation, we also want to offer the most customizable MARC software available.
 Simply right-click on any validation message and a menu will pop-up giving you the option to disable the review for the current session, or even disable it forever!
 And, of course, any review disabled in this manner is saved to a database so that you can re-enable it at any time.
 You can also generate your own cataloging checks, using the MARC Review utility (included).

-MARC changes, and we designed MARC Report from the beginning with this in mind.
+The MARC standard changes over time, and we designed MARC Report from the beginning with this in mind.
 LC makes changes to the MARC definitions almost every month, and although these are sometimes minor, often they are not.
-In addition, we are constantly adding new Cataloging Checks and program enhancements suggested by our customers.
-And yes, if someone finds a bug, we fix it right away.
-To deliver these changes to you as quickly as possible, we have developed a web update system.
-All you have to do is click on ‘MARC Report Update’ under the Help menu, and a web page will be returned telling you if an update is available for your version.
+In addition, until Dec 2021, all you have to do is click on ‘MARC Report Update’ under the Help menu, and a web page will be returned telling you if an update is available for your version.
 If it is, just click on the Update link that appears, and you are on your way to the latest version.
+After Dec 2021, you will be able to update the MARC validation tables yourself.

 Simply click a function key when your cursor is on any MARC element when you are running the program in Record-by-Record or Edit Session mode, and a context-sensitive list of MARC data elements and their meanings will appear, along with links to the corresponding instructions on these websites: